 - Food Source: Protists serve as a food source for larger organisms, including zooplankton, fish, and invertebrates.

 - Symbiotic Relationships: Protists engage in symbiotic relationships with other organisms.
-For example, some protists live in the guts of termites, helping them digest cellulose.
+As an example, some protists live in the guts of termites, helping them digest cellulose.

 - Disease Agents: Some protists are pathogenic, causing diseases in humans, animals, and plants.
 Examples include Plasmodium (malaria), Trypanosoma (sleeping sickness), and Giardia (giardiasis).